no-bullshit journalist / pro-nonsense human

 TRUST US (Episode 1) (Episode 2) (Episode 3) (Episode 4)

 In 2022 two partners and I inked a deal with Audible to create an 8-hour audio docuseries about New Times, Backpage.com, and the past 50 years of the alternative press.
-Look for that to land in April 2024, and if for some reason you’re reading this and want access, please reach out to me directly.
+Titled HOLD FAST: THE UNADULTERATED STORY OF THE WORLD’S MOST SCANDALOUS WEBSITE, it finally landed on Audible in April of 2024, and you should absolutely go stream it: https://audible.com/holdfast

 editing / strategy